-Implementing the Ten Principles Robust anti-corruption management policies and Prishtina, Department for Administrative Matters and confirmed by the Appellate Court of Kosovo and now the case has been remanded for reconsideration before ICMM 17) The environmental impacts of transporting our products, materials used in our operations and our employees are mainly GHG emissions, fugitive dust and noise.
-We actively implement programs adopting best practices to reduce these impacts, such as the introduction of trucks with low emission engines and the installation of covering mechanisms as well as truck washing prior to leaving our facilities premises to reduce fugitive dust.
-Based on past studies, the environmental impact of such activities was deemed not material compared to the impact of our direct operations.
-We therefore do not currently collect data on transport impacts.
-18) Our efforts to address environmental concerns such as water and energy use, biodiversity, CO2 emissions and waste management are not add-ons to our business, but are central to what we do.
-They underpin both our operational efficiency and our focus on sustainability.
-They also help us secure the permits we need to run our business.
-19) Environmental expenditure across all our operations (including emissions treatment, waste and remediation costs) in 2017 was €27.5 million.
-20) 100% of new suppliers are screened using the criteria of compliance with environmental legislation.
-Criterion 12 The Review describes robust commitments, strategies, or policies in the area of anti- corruption TITAN IAR2017 CEO message Section 1: Business model; Non-financial performance review; Risks and uncertainties; TITAN commitments Section 6: Financial statements a.
-TITAN Corporate Values Section 7: Principles and boundaries of non-financial performance review; b.
-TITAN Group CSR Policy Independent Auditors' Assurance Statement; c.
-TITAN Group Code of Conduct Tables: 34-35, 45 d.
-TITAN Group Code of Conduct for Procurement TITAN Website: Business activities, Group profile, Global locations, Suppliers and business partners Notes Criterion 13 The Review describes effective management systems to integrate the anti-corruption principle IITAN commitments a.
-TITAN Group Code of Conduct b.
-TITAN Group Code of Conduct for Procurement Criterion 14 The Review describes effective monitoring and evaluation mechanisms for the integration of anti-corruption IITAN commitments a.
-TITAN Group Code of Conduct b.
-TITAN Group Code of Conduct b.
-TITAN Group Code of Conduct b.
-TITAN Group Code of Conduct for Procurement 100% of operations have been assessed for risk of corruption.
-Our Code of Conduct training includes our expectations regarding anti-corruption.
+Section 1: Business model; Non-financial performance review; Risks and uncertainties;

+Section 6: Financial statements

+Section 7: Principles and boundaries of non-financial performance review; Independent Auditors' Assurance Statement;

+TITAN Website: Business activities, Group profile, Global locations, Suppliers and business partners

+- 1) 100% of operations have been assessed for risk of corruption. - Q) Our Code of Conduct training includes our expectations regarding anti-corruption.
 The Code of Conduct is translated into all languages spoken by TITAN employees and contractors.
 It is signed by managers and employees every time it is reviewed and updated by the Board.
 The Code of Conduct is also provided as part of the "personnel file" given to any new employee and they are required to read and sign it with their contract.
-The Code of Conduct is also an important element of induction courses provided to employees, and Group HR runs periodically a training program for managers in all countries to help them train employees appropriately and ensure they are familiar with it.
-No incidents of corruption have taken place in 2017 in the Group TITAN Group defines as significant all fines over €10,000.
-Public policy: We continue to engage with governments and take public positions on different business issues through business associations and business driven initiatives such as the European Pact 4 Youth regarding quality education and internships in a transparent and responsible way.
-An amount of \$2,000 was given to "Treasure Florida PC", a local political committee by TITAN America, in the USA, in 2017.
-There have been no incidents of legal action for anti-competitive behavior, anti- trust or monopoly practices during 2017 Although we report only significant fines (see above item 4), for transparency reasons, we note that during 2017 there was one employee complaint matter that was brought through a government agency and was settled under EEO law for €4,014.
-Grievance mechanisms about impacts on society: All of our operations have mechanisms for members of the community to report grievances through our USO 14001 management system.
+The Code of Conduct is also an important element of induction courses provided to employees, and Group HR runs periodically a training program for managers in all countries to help them train employees appropriately and ensure they are familiar with it. - 3) No incidents of corruption have taken place in 2017 in the Group - 4) TITAN Group defines as significant all fines over €10,000. - 5) Public policy: We continue to engage with governments and take public positions on different business issues through business associations and business driven initiatives such as the European Pact 4 Youth regarding quality education and internships in a transparent and responsible way. - An amount of \$2,000 was given to "Treasure Florida PC", a local political committee by TITAN America, in the USA, in 2017. - There have been no incidents of legal action for anti-competitive behavior, antitrust or monopoly practices during 2017 - 8) Although we report only significant fines (see above item 4), for transparency reasons, we note that during 2017 there was one employee complaint matter that was brought through a government agency and was settled under EEO law for €4,014. - 9) Grievance mechanisms about impacts on society: All of our operations have mechanisms for members of the community to report grievances through our ISO14001 management system.
 Communities in the USA have access to the same ethics hotline as our employees.
-In 2017, in the Group, we receive
+In 2017, in the Group, we received 24 written and 8 verbal complaints from six countries (Albania, Egypt, FYROM, Kosovo, Serbia Turkey).